 - Custom mouth guards are made in a dental practice or a laboratory that specializes in dentistry.
 The first step is to take an impression of your teeth and create a custom mouth guard from a unique material.
 Due to the unique material and additional time and labor, this bespoke mouth guard is more expensive than other types.
 But it provides the most comfort, great impact protection, and is specifically designed to fit properly.
 If you’re looking for the best mouth guards, a custom-fitted mouthguard should be your first choice.
 Getting a dental warranty for this type of sports equipment is mandatory.

-Finally, there’s the aspect of innovative materials for mouthguards. today, there are BJJ mouthguards made from acrylic material that also feature gel filling for improved protection.
+Finally, there’s the aspect of innovative materials for mouth guards.
+Today, there are BJJ mouthguards made from an acrylic material that also features gel filling for more protection.

 What To Look For In A BJJ Mouthguard

 In case you are wondering if you should wear a mouthguard during training and competition the answer is yes.
 It doesn’t matter if you feel uncomfortable with it, everyone needs to wear one.
 That said, in training, there’s no need to wear it constantly.
 Just put it while you’re rolling and you’ll be more than fine.
 In the case of braces or other orthodontic gear, you’ll have to have one a tall times, with no exceptions.